kubernetes/enhancements/keps/sig-node/1664-node-ips/README.md

 Instead of deprecating `--node-ip` and replacing it with `--node-ips`, we could extend `--node-ip` to allow multiple values instead.
-I decided against primarily because `--node-ip` currently behaves inconsistently between legacy cloud providers and external cloud providers, and we would have to either keep that inconsistency or else change behavior in one of the two cases. (eg, if we made `--node-ip` work for changing the Primary Node IP when using an external cloud
+I decided against primarily because `--node-ip` currently behaves inconsistently between built-in cloud providers and external cloud providers, and we would have to either keep that inconsistency or else change behavior in one of the two cases. (eg, if we made `--node-ip` work for changing the Primary Node IP when using an external cloud